On Gandhi’s 150th birth anniversary, a reminder of the deep roots of the right to protest in India

 ‘A genuinely trans-national figure’

 To be clear, it was later in London, South Africa, and eventually back in India, that Gandhi developed satyagraha as a unique mix of elements, specific to his early twentieth century context and experiences.
-In addition to indigenous influences, his ideas were shaped by the works of many international thinkers including the Russian Leo Tolstoy, the Englishman John Ruskin, and the American Harry David Thoreau.
+In addition to indigenous influences, his ideas were shaped by the works of many international thinkers including the Russian Leo Tolstoy, the Englishman John Ruskin, and the American Henry David Thoreau.
 And his earliest experiments in non-violent resistance were carried out, not in India but in South Africa.
 As his most recent biographer, Ramachandra Guha points out, “Gandhi was, and remains, a genuinely trans-national figure.
 He was trans-national in the range of his influences and in the reach of his thought.”

 Significantly, Gandhi also went far beyond the scale and scope of what anyone had ever attempted with non-violent protest.
 Unlike his Kathiawadi precursors, he took on not a local ruler but the entire British empire: his satyagraha, or truth force, succeeded in creating a political movement that eventually broke down colonial rule.